jeffersoncgo/CoverMaker/README.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-## 🚧 Work in Progress

-This repository and its documentation are under active development.
-Features and structure may change.